BookBub/tinsel/README.md

 selector that will select nodes for which the selector is satisfied either by themselves or an ancestor node.

+####CSS Selectors####

+The `tinsel.css` namespace has functions for converting from a css selector to a tinsel selector.
+As an example
+`(->tinsel-selector "div.foo > span.bar")` will create a tinsel selector that enforces the parent child relationship and matches on the span element.
+These functions are normal hiccup selectors and can be mixed/matched with other selectors using combinators. `(select (tag= :body) (->tinsel-selector "div.main"))`

 ###Transformers###

 A transformer is a function of a Hiccup vector that returns another Hiccup